bacalhau-project/bacalhau/docs/examples/workload-onboarding/python-pandas/index.md

 mkdir pandas-results
 ```

-To Download the results of your job, run the following command:
+To download the results of your job, run the following command:

 ```bash